magpylib/magpylib/README.md

 ## How can I cite this library ?

-An [open-access paper](https://www.sciencedirect.com/science/article/pii/S2352711020300170) describes v2 of this library.
+An [open-access paper](https://www.sciencedirect.com/science/article/pii/S2352711020300170) from 2020 describes v2 of this library.
 A valid bibtex entry would be.

 ```
 @article{ortner2020magpylib,